 The Visitor/s will strive to be present to witness vows of Covenanting members and will strive to be available to the community leadership in times of need or crisis.

 Our current (Anglican) Visitor (elected September 2014) is the Rt.
 Rev. Dr, Logan McMenamie, Bishop of the Anglican Diocese of BC and a Benedictine Canon.
-Our United Church visitor the Rev. Dr. Connie DenBok who has worked in the fields of Church renewal, Church planting and Fresh Expressions of Church.
+Our United Church visitor the Rev. Rhian Walker who is a Conference Minister with the Leadershift Network (B.C. conference) and a Church Planter with the UCC.

 * * *